HegdeSiddesh/cs6910_assignment1/README.md

 ### Creating object for loss function to be used:

-The following choices of optimizers are available:
+The following choices of loss functions are available:
 - Cross entropy loss
 - Squared loss